 Manufacturers have some advantages in the near future, including a growing advanced-manufacturing industry around the Chicago area, he said.
 But the state needs major structural reforms and begin to live within its means, according to Denzler.

 “Quite frankly, Illinois needs to change its focus moving forward,” he said.

-Illinois did end it’s more than two-year-long budget stalemate last week, but it came at a high cost to businesses and workers, who will both see tax increases.
+Illinois did end it’s more than two-year-long budget stalemate last week, but it came at a high cost to both businesses and workers, who will both see tax increases.

 “[Last week’s] action by the Illinois legislature will speed up the loss of manufacturing jobs and will further decimate our economy,” Greg Baise, president and CEO of the Illinois Manufacturers Association, said shortly after the state House voted to override Gov. Bruce Rauner’s vetoes of the tax hikes and budget bills.
-“Imposing a $5 billion dollar tax hike on Illinois families and businesses without addressing the root causes of our stagnant economic growth is a recipe for disaster and will only hasten the further loss of Illinois’ middle class.”

 Those knowledgeable about the manufacturing industries in other Midwest states questioned some of the conclusions in the Ball State University study.
 Kurt Bauer, president and CEO of Wisconsin Manufacturers and Commerce, took issue with the state’s “C-” grade in the “Tax Climate” category.